tweag/nickel/rfcs/007-bytecode-interpreter.md

 representation and thus faster evaluation.

-For example, we might not want to have as many intermediate representations as an ahead-of-time native code compiler because we pay the price of lowering at each execution.
-Still, the optimum is most likely to be more than one.
+For example, we might not want to have as many intermediate representations as an ahead-of-time native code compiler because we pay the price of lowering (transforming from one representation to the next) at each execution.
+Still, the optimum is most likely to have at least two representations, with one optimized for runtime.

-## Virtual machine in the wild
+## Virtual machines in the wild

 This section gathers examples of the virtual machines of other interpreted (and sometimes compiled) languages as a source of inspiration and comparison.
 Those